dibaunaumh/ManualPilot/README.md

 # ManualPilot
-An app to track your time spent on important things
+An app to track your time spent on important things.

+# Architecture
+* React front-end
+* Firebase back-end